-An ex-resident for the property guardianship company Ad Hoc described: ‘I received a written warning from the inspector threatening eviction due to an untidy room, my room is always clean, never untidy.
+An ex-resident for the property guardianship company Ad Hoc told us: ‘I received a written warning from the inspector threatening eviction due to an untidy room, my room is always clean, never untidy.

 ‘I live with constant background anxiety, it is messing with the mental health of myself and everyone else living in this building.’

 New Start contacted Live-in Guardians and Ad Hoc for a statement, but at the time of writing, they have not responded.

 One company who are working hard to transform the property guardianship landscape is the social enterprise Dot Dot Dot.